wilburluce/ng-component-ideas/README.md

 #### Some Best Practices for Angular Components
-Having worked with Angular components for awhile, a couple of things stood out to me as problematic: 1) managing rxjs subscriptions (too much impertive code) and 2) writing components that only render when necessary.
+Having worked with Angular components for awhile, a couple of things stood out to me as problematic:
+1) managing rxjs subscriptions (too much imperative code) and 2) writing components that only render when necessary.
 When I first looked at the OnPush change detection strategy it seemed like I was going from big guard rails to no guard rails - and I didnt feel like going there.
 Recently I discovered that something that helped me manage my subscriptions can also handle the smart change detection - the async pipe.
 So the following is going to go over what I have already been doing for components (combining observables and using the async pipe for subscribe/unsubscribe), but also add in the simple step to get OnPush change detection to improve component performance.
 Following this approach you should get the following benefits:

 1) Avoid subscribes and related cleanup in the component - a frequent source of memory leaks and runaway observables
 2) Allow components to use the OnPush detection strategy without much extra code